Gymnott1/VibeEx-CLI/README.md

 - Performance improvements for large codebases
 - Support for additional file formats
 - Integration with development tools and platforms
+- Adding support for handling images and media files

 ## 📄 License